jjak0b/ansible_farm/docs/objects/vm_definition.md

       checksum_type: Checksum algorithm alias name (like 'sha1') used for the checksum of the uri's resource
       checksum_uri: Any URI relative to any file that contains the value of the checksum associated to the uri's filename
       checksum_value: The checksum string value of the resource used as fallack if checksum_uri is not defined
-      unarchived: The relative path to the working directory of the resource that should be installed into the 'libvirt_pool_dir'.
+      asset_name: The relative path to the working directory of the resource that should be installed into the 'libvirt_pool_dir'.
 If it's different than the uri's filename then it's considered as the extracted resource from the uri's file
+    callbacks: Categories of supported callbacks
+      sources: List of callbacks object which will be applied on each resource item.
+Each callback object has its own callbacks alias types related with their tasks
+      - before_provision: List of tasks file.
+These will run in sequence to perform a preprocessing of the resource like: download, unarchive, customize/convert image, etc ...
     cleanup_tmp: boolean indicating if the uri's resource should be deleted

   net: